 In March 2005, the Rev. Howard Bess, an ordained American Baptist minister from Palmer, Alaska, and author of Pastor, I'm Gay, accepted the position of Interim Executive Officer.
 Rev. Bess added the weekly IWR News Service to the resources offered on the IWR web site, WelcomingResources.org, and continued to steer IWR in the forefront of the welcoming church movement.

 In July 2005, the Rev. Rebecca Voelkel became the executive officer of IWR.
 Rev. Voelkel is an ordained minister in the United Church of Christ.
 She previously served as the Interim National Coordinator for the UCC Coalition for LGBT Concerns and as pastor of Spirit of the Lakes UCC.
 Under the leadership of Rev. Voelkel, IWR established its current headquarters in Minneapolis, Minnesota.

-After many months of discussion, the IWR board endorsed merging with and becoming a program of the National Gay and Lesbian Task Force.
+After many months of discussion, the IWR board endorsed merging with and becoming a program of the National LGBTQ Task Force.
 IWR, as a separate corporation, was formally dissolved in February 2006.
 Rev. Voelkel continues to lead IWR as program director and the IWR board now constitutes an advisory board to the program.